julienlargetpiet/edm1/edm1/README.md

 ## Description

-Allow to return a dataframe with special value cells (ex: TRUE) where the conditions entered are respected and another special value cell (ex: FALSE) where these are not
+Allow to return a dataframe with special value cells (ex: TRUE) where the condition entered are respected and another special value cell (ex: FALSE) where these are not

 ## Usage